 Don’t forget to monitor and respond quickly to negative reviews, inviting the guest to come back for another try, perhaps with a coupon or discount.
 Great reviews will mean more customers and not so great reviews can be an opportunity to turn a poor experience into a new beginning.

-7. Share the goods
+7. Meet the team

 Something that customers love is when a chef interacts with guests.
 A great way to do so is for your chef to come out of their kitchen and personally greet and meet their customers, and why not, even serve them too?
 By creating this relationship, you will see guests returning to your venue and spreading the word about their experience.